Frames via Unilateral Iterations of a Bounded Operator: Auxiliary Results on Operator Representations of Riesz Frames

-Note that not every frame exhibits the subframe property (satisfies the condition that every subsequence is a frame sequence), however it is the case that every subsequence of a Riesz basis is a Riesz sequence (i.e. a Riesz basis for its closed \text{span}).
+Note that not every frame exhibits the property that every subsequence is a frame sequence (i.e. the subframe property), however every subsequence of a Riesz basis is a Riesz sequence.